Eidetic Memory – How Rare Is It and Who Really Has It?

 • Removing the image and asking the person to describe it in extreme detail.

-• Varying the recall period from seconds to minutes to test duration and decay of memory.
+• Varying the recall period from seconds to minutes to test the duration and decay of memory.

 • Using controlled lighting and eye-tracking to monitor for internal visualization or mental rehearsal.